cleo/svndownloader/README.md

 to a Path location on disk.

 Authentication to the SVN repository uses Basic credentials.
 Pass the `username` and `password` to the constructor.
-Then call the `svnCheckout` method, passing the URL of the project to download and a `Path` location destination:
+Then call the `checkout` method, passing the URL of the project to download and a `Path` location destination:

 ```java